Dissecting higher order effects from industrial technologies

 Conclusion

-PS: I would like to thank Ronojoy for proofreading the article.
+PS: Thanks to Ronojoy for proofreading the article.

 This work is licensed under CC BY-SA 4.0